Table of Content

 Remote Connection

+Establish a secure and stable remote connection to receive the visual data.
 This may involve using dedicated software or platforms designed for remote visual inspection.
+Ensure that the transmission is encrypted to maintain data security.

 Monitoring and Analysis

 Once the equipment is in position, monitor the live feed or recorded data remotely.
-Inspectors or technicians can analyse the visuals in real-time, looking for anomalies, defects, or any other pertinent information.
+Inspectors or technicians can analyse the visuals in real time, looking for anomalies, defects, or any other pertinent information.

 Documentation

+Document the findings and capture screenshots or video recordings as necessary.
 This documentation serves as a record for future reference, analysis, or compliance purposes.

 When to Use Remote Visual Inspection?